cityofcapetown/ds_code_challenge/README.md

 ### 6. Data Visualisation Task (if applying for a Data Visualisation Engineering Position)

-Using the [`sr_hex.csv.gz`](https://cct-ds-code-challenge-input-data.s3.af-south-1.amazonaws.com/sr_hex.csv.gz) dataset and open source web technologies, develop a data visualisation / dashboard that help to answer the question:
+Using the [`sr_hex.csv.gz`](https://cct-ds-code-challenge-input-data.s3.af-south-1.amazonaws.com/sr_hex.csv.gz) dataset and open source front-end web technologies (html, css, javascript, etc), develop a data visualisation / dashboard that help to answer the question:

 *"In which suburbs should the Water and Sanitation directorate concentrate their infrastructure improvement efforts?".*